espressomd/espresso/doc/sphinx/electrostatics.rst

 Electrostatic Layer Correction (ELC)
 ------------------------------------

+:class:`espressomd.electrostatic_extensions.ELC`

 *ELC* is an extension of the P3M electrostatics solver for explicit 2D periodic systems.
 It can account for different dielectric jumps on both sides of the non-periodic direction.
 In more detail, it is a special procedure that converts a 3D electrostatic method to a 2D method in computational order N.
 Currently, it only supports P3M without GPU.
 This means,